Leave a Message

 Master plan laid out

-Designed by the Olmsted Brothers, of Central Park renown, for developer Walter H. Leimert.
+Olmsted Brothers, of Central Park renown, with master planner Franz Herding, for developer Walter H. Leimert.

 ~$1M